davedelong/CHLayoutManager/README.markdown

 Then `#import "CHLayout.h"` in any .m file that needs to apply constraints to views.

+##Improvements over `CAConstraint`

+- `CHLayoutConstraints` support all the features of `CAConstraints`
+- `CHLayoutConstraints` allow you to specify an `NSValueTransformer` in order to do more complex transformations.
+- `CHLayoutConstraints` allow you to specify a block in order to do more complex transformations.

+(The included sample application shows how to use a `CHLayoutTransformer` block in order to apply constraints that are not possible via the normal mechanism.)

 ##Supported Platforms

 - Mac OS X 10.5+